edgedb/easy-edgedb/chapter1/index.md

   }
 };

-POPULATE MIGRATION;
+populate migration;
-COMMIT MIGRATION;
+commit migration;
 ```

-There are naturally a lot of other commands beyond this, though we won't need them for this book.
+There are a lot of other commands beyond this, though we won't need them for this book.
 You could bookmark these four pages for later use, however:

 - {ref}`Admin commands <docs:ref_cheatsheet_admin>`: Creating user roles, setting passwords, configuring ports, etc.
 - {ref}`CLI commands <docs:ref_cheatsheet_cli>`: Creating databases, roles, setting passwords for roles, connecting to databases, etc.